Rian8337/Alice/README.md

 osu!droid: http://ops.dgsrz.com/

-This code is open-source.
-However, some commands in the bot are hardcoded, therefore it is not advised for public usage.
-Feel free to look around for code examples, though.
+### Contribution
+Contributions are welcomed, however do note that this bot is intended for specific usage only; some bot features will not work in other servers.
+Therefore, self-hosting is not advised.